rencheckyoself/motion-planning-in-ROS/README.md

 - Change the parameters in `global_search/config/search_params.yaml` to change the start and goal locations.

 The following gif was taken using a cell size of 0.2m with a buffer radius of 0.15m and a grid resolution of 1.
 The green node is the start and the red node is the goal, with the black line showing the final path determined by LPA* for the current map data.
 The faded area of the map is assumed by the search to be completely free and occupancy data is filled in one row at a time from the bottom up.
-Cells marked with a blue square indicate that it was updated during the most recent search.
+Cells marked with a light blue square indicate that it was updated during the most recent search.

 <img src="global_search/documentation/lpastar.gif" width="500">